fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 fresh start instead of a clone.
 ASLR uniformity across a clone set is a residual risk that only trust boundaries mitigate.

+This is the most consequential operational finding in the ladder, so it deserves stating as a requirement rather than a data point: **a restored clone is not automatically a safe new identity.** Identical PRNG streams, boot identities, and address-space layouts across a cohort can produce duplicated tokens and nonces, correlated backoff, and exploits that port across every clone.
+A production platform needs an explicit clone contract, enforced at resume time:

+- refresh workload identity and regenerate instance IDs;
+- reseed application-level PRNGs (or require `getrandom` for anything sensitive);
+- reopen outbound sessions where the protocol assumes a unique endpoint;
+- invalidate inherited leases, locks, and per-instance telemetry identifiers;
+- do not clone an image after secret-bearing nondeterministic state has been initialized, unless the application provides a resume hook that regenerates it.

 **Run it** ([`benchmarking/rhz.go`](https://github.com/fkautz/substrate/blob/shared-base-experiments/benchmarking/rhz.go)):

 ```